Generalizing multiple memories from a single drive: The hysteron latch: Results

-\emph{Results ---} Protocols for initializing each simulation and writing and reading memories are shown in Fig.~\ref{fig:protocol}.
-We begin each simulation with all hysterons in the ``$-$'' state, as though $\gamma \to -\infty$, and then we drive the system to $\gamma = 0$ before encoding memories.
+Protocols for initializing each simulation and writing memories are shown in Fig.~\ref{fig:protocol}; example readout protocols are in Fig.~\ref{fig:preisach}(a, c).
+We begin each simulation with all hysterons in the ``$-$'' state, as though $\gamma \to -\infty$, and then we drive the hysterons to $\gamma = 0$ before encoding memories.
 (Starting at $\gamma \to \infty$ similarly supports our conclusions; it is considered in the Supplemental Materials~\cite{SM}.)
 Simulations used the open-source \texttt{hysteron} software package~\cite{Keim2021MultiperiodicSolids}.
-Like molecular dynamics simulations, we work in the athermal and quasistatic limit: the algorithm identifies the hysteron that will flip soonest as $\gamma$ changes, and then holds $\gamma$ fixed while it updates any other hysterons that were destabilized via interactions (e.g.\ an avalanche), starting with the hysteron farthest past its threshold.
-Rarely, a system's parameters would not allow the algorithm to find a stable state; these systems were discarded~\cite{Keim2021MultiperiodicSolids}.
+Like molecular dynamics simulations of amorphous solids, we work in the athermal and quasistatic limit: the algorithm identifies the hysteron that will flip soonest as $\gamma$ changes, and then holds $\gamma$ fixed while it updates any other hysterons that were destabilized via interactions (e.g.\ an avalanche), starting with the hysteron farthest past its threshold.
+When $N > 2$, the random parameters would occasionally prevent the algorithm from finding a stable state; these cases were discarded~\cite{Keim2021MultiperiodicSolids}.
+We did not consider cases where $J_{ij}$ and $J_{ji}$ have opposite signs, for which this issue is common.

+Without loss of generality, we take the single stored strain amplitude to be 4\%, and in two-memory tests we use 4\% and 2\%.
 After the writing cycle(s), the state is saved as $S_\text{mem}$.
-Without loss of generality, we take the single stored strain amplitude to be 4\%, and in two-memory tests we use 4\% and 2\%.
 To read out the memories encoded in $S_\text{mem}$, we apply a series of cycles with increasing amplitude $\gamma_\text{read} = 0,\ 0.005,\ 0.01\dots$.
 This is a ``serial'' protocol that is suited to experiments, as opposed to a ``parallel'' protocol in which a separate copy of the system is made for each readout cycle~\cite{Adhikari2018MemoryAssemblies}.
 After each cycle with amplitude $\gamma_\text{read}$, we record the fraction of hysterons that are different from $S_\text{mem}$.
-We average this fraction over the entire ensemble of systems and plot it against $\gamma_\text{read}$.
+We average this fraction over the entire ensemble and plot it against $\gamma_\text{read}$.